 The council should give you a written tenancy agreement explaining the rights and responsibilities you have as a tenant.

 - when you can be evicted

 - how repairs should be carried out

-The council can't change the basic conditions of your tenancy without getting written agreement from you first, although they can increase the rent if they follow the correct procedure (see below).
+The council can't change the basic conditions of your tenancy without getting written agreement from you first.

 Council eviction of secure tenants

 You have the right to live in your home indefinitely, as long as the council doesn't start legal proceedings to evict you.